 Literary Criticism

 Literary history: Scholarship and narrative

-The personal forms of authority to which these professors clung stand at an ironic distance from the courses outlined in Chapter 2, in which the factual bodies of knowledge associated with the text’s language, sources and historical background offered themselves as a ready solution to the problem of how literary knowledge could be taught and… Continue reading Literary history: Scholarship and narrative
+The personal forms of authority to which these professors clung stand at an ironic distance from the courses outlined in Chapter 2, in which the factual bodies of knowledge associated with the text’s language, sources and historical background offered themselves as a ready solution to the problem of how literary knowledge could be taught and examined.
+As we have seen, such knowledge soon became central to the emerging discipline of … Read the rest

+Literary Criticism